Mindful-In-Nature: Mindfulness and Mental health recovery in the outdoors - 9 week course

 - Higher income = No bursary (£275)

 We ask that this is completed honestly and you pay what you can afford.
-If these amounts do not meet your personal circumstances then please contact our Programme Co-ordinator on [email protected] or phone on 01803 731802.
+If these amounts do not meet your personal circumstances then please contact our Programme Co-ordinator on [email protected]

 Please note places are limited and will be allocated on a first-come, first-served basis.

-Brigit-Anna McNeill - Woodland Retreat leader
+Brigit-Anna McNeill - retreat leader

 Brigit-Anna trained in wilderness therapy, counselling and mentoring following her MA in Art Psychotherapy.
 She empowers others to feel safely held in a group setting, and her approach is strong, safe, transformational and loving.
 With a rare gift for getting to the heart of the matter and helping others find the deeper truth, Brigit-Anna's knowledge and passion for plants and the natural world is infectious, whether for food, medicine or spiritual ally.
 She loves to guide us in nature to see it as we have never seen it before; as the missing community we always craved.